Doomwhite/xelieu.github.io/docs/jp-lazy-guide/setupMangaOnPC.md

 Choose between 2 options:

-- [Online Processing Method](setupMangaOnPC.md/#online-processing-method): ~15mins per 200 manga pages; straightforward guide; doesn't support ZXY fork of mokuro
+- [Online Processing Method](setupMangaOnPC.md/#online-processing-method): ~15mins per 200 manga pages; straightforward guide

 - [Local Processing Method](setupMangaOnPC.md/#local-processing-method): If you have a `strong PC` this is better; you are also `a know-how`